shinya-dono/samp-tutorial/README.md

 	- What's a FilterScript
 	- basic programming
 	- getting started with GIT
-	- more into callBacks
+	- advanced callBacks
 	- some standards
-	- arrays
-	- player arrays
+	- basic libraries
 	------------- part two -------------
 	- save data into file
 	- save data into Sqlite